Murder of Oksana Makar: Public response

-The actions of the police were deeply criticised by the media and led to public protests in Mykolaiv, Kharkiv, Lviv and Odessa.
+The actions of the police were deeply criticised by the media and led to public protests in Mykolaiv, Kharkiv, Lviv and Odesa.
 The death of Makar was linked with so-called "bigwig crimes": crimes committed by either the children of public officials or by officials themselves.
 According to victim's mother, Taetiana Surovytska, her connections within one of the central TV channels in Ukraine helped to ensure widespread initial media coverage.
 Surovitskaya posted footage of Makar in hospital after medics had been forced to amputate one of her arms and both her feet on YouTube (these amputations can clearly be seen on the video) two weeks after the attack.

 Ukrainian billionaire and member of parliament Renat Akhmetov had aided the transfer of Makar to the Donetsk Burn Center and also paid for the Swiss surgeon.

 The Governor of the Mykolaiv province, Mykola Kruhlov blamed among the others the family of the injured girl: "The question of control of the child - it's family issues.
 This is a minor child, in our 18 years in school learning - I am at this point I say".
 Raisa Bohatyryova (Deputy Prime Minister and concurrently the Minister of Health) held talks with Mykola Kruhlov and asked him to provide all the necessary medical care for Makar.

 The Ukrainian Presidential adviser, Maryna Stavniychuk, voiced her support to the residents of Mykolaiv and opposed the initial release of suspects.
 She announced that the Presidential Administration was surprised by the behavior of law enforcement officers, who released the suspects of the rape and attempted murder.
 The presidential adviser further expressed her personal disbelief over the release of the suspects.